 Step 3: Sign-up for Travel Rewards Credit Cards

 Now let’s find the best credit card to allow you to travel.
-I’ve listed the best personal and business credit cards below.
-I generally sign up for 1-2 cards every 90 days and maintain a 780 or better credit score.
+I generally sign up for several cards a year and maintain a 780 or better credit score.
 In fact, if you properly manage your credit cards it should improve your overall score.
 I recommend monitoring your credit score for free through Credit Karma.

 The key to the points game is to have strong organizational skills and pay your cards on time and in full every month.